 This will feature experiments and investigations, the Examiners will not be restricted by the subject content.
 The scope of the practical test is indicated in the Practical Chemistry syllabus section.
-The techniques required will be less demanding than those required for Paper 5.
+The techniques required will be less demanding than those required for Paper 5 and will consist of a simple titration and a qualitative analysis.